davidalecrim1/argo-cd-playground/README.md

 kubectl get nodes
 ```

-The config form the kind context is in:
+The config from the kind context is in:
 ```bash
 code ~/.kube/config
 ```

-### Install Argo CD
+### 2. Install Argo CD

 Install Helm in MacOS:
 ```bash